northbright/Notes/Linux/Ubuntu/samba/setup-samba-share-on-ubuntu.md

   ```

 ## Create Users
-The samba / system users will be created: `frank`, `sonny`, `admin`.
+The samba / system users will be created: `ppt`, `admin`.

-* Create a Directory to Store Data(`/data/samba/`) and Set the Group Ownership to `sambashare`
+* Create a Directory to Store Data(`/data/samba/`) and Set its Group Ownership to `sambashare`

   The user group `sambashare` will be created after `samba` is installed.

   ```
-  sudo mkdir /data/samba/
+  sudo mkdir -p /data/samba/
   sudo chown :sambashare /data/samba/
   ```

-* Create User(e.g. `frank`)
+* Create User(e.g. `ppt`)

-  * Create home directory for `frank`
+  * Create home directory for `ppt`

     ```
-    sudo mkdir /data/samba/frank
+    sudo mkdir /data/samba/ppt
     ```

-  * Create system user: `frank`
+  * Create system user: `ppt`

     ```
-    sudo adduser --home /data/samba/frank \
+    sudo adduser --home /data/samba/ppt \
     --no-create-home \
     --shell /usr/sbin/nologin \
-    --ingroup sambashare frank
+    --ingroup sambashare ppt
     ```

     Input password and press `y` to create the user.

-* Set Ownership and Permissions of `frank`'s Home
+* Set Ownership and Permissions of `ppt`'s Home

   ```
-  sudo chown frank:sambashare /data/samba/frank
+  sudo chown ppt:sambashare /data/samba/ppt
-  sudo chmod 2770 /data/samba/frank
+  sudo chmod 2770 /data/samba/ppt
   ```

-  The first digit: `2` of `2770` means that new files or directories created under `/samba/frank/` will inherit the group ownership of the parent directory rather than the **PRIMARY** group of the user that created the file or directory.
+  The first digit: `2` of `2770` means that new files or directories created under `/samba/ppt/` will inherit the group ownership of the parent directory rather than the **PRIMARY** group of the user that created the file or directory.

-  This means, for example, that if the admin user were to create a new directory in `frank`’s share, `frank` would be able to read and write to it.
+  This means, for example, that if the admin user were to create a new directory in `ppt`’s share, `ppt` would be able to read and write to it.

-* Add `frank` to Samba Server
+* Add `ppt` to Samba Server

   ```
-  // -a: adds the user to the Samba server without enabling them. sudo smbpasswd -a frank
+  // -a: adds the user to the Samba server without enabling them. sudo smbpasswd -a ppt

-  // -e: enables a previously-added user. sudo smbpasswd -e frank
+  // -e: enables a previously-added user. sudo smbpasswd -e ppt
   ```

-* Repeat The Process for `sonny`

 ## Create the `admin` User
 * Create Home Directory of `admin`